 - 1/2 tsp salt

 - 1/4 cup parmesan cheese (shredded, for topping)

 - 1/4 cup fresh basil (chopped, for topping)

 - Heat a large saucepan over medium heat.

 - Coat the pan with olive oil.
 Add in the diced green bell pepper and onion.
 Sauté until soft, about 5 minutes.

 - Add in the minced garlic and sauté for 1-2 minutes, stirring constantly to make sure the garlic doesn't burn.

-- Add the lump sausage into the pan and cook for about 8-10 minutes, or until the sausage is crumbly and browned.
+- Add the lump sausage into the pan and cook for about 10-12 minutes, or until the sausage is browned and cooked through.

 - Add beans and tomatoes.
 Stir to combine.